 In hot weather, your air conditioning system is your family’s key to comfort and health.
 From dehumidifying the air in your home to providing a good night’s sleep by keeping you cool, it’s a fundamental fixture that you expect to operate smoothly.

 But sometimes it doesn’t.
 Sometimes you turn on the AC, and something seems a little off—a strange sound, a little drip of water, or a temperature that doesn’t seem satisfactorily consistent.
 Though it may be tempting to brush off minor issues like these amidst your busy day, our recommendation is: Don’t.

 A properly functioning air conditioner should not be exhibiting issues, big or small.
 And besides, a small issue now is often the harbinger of a bigger issue to come—probably on the hottest, busiest day of your week—if Murphy’s Law has anything to do with it.

-So, if your air conditioner is getting a little older or hasn’t been maintained for a while, pay attention to the cues it’s giving you and call for air conditioning repair sooner rather than later.
+So, if your air conditioner is getting a little older or hasn’t been maintained for a while, pay attention to the cues it’s giving you and call for air conditioning repair in New Braunfels sooner rather than later.